TheBenMeadows/Web3/Blockchain, NFTs & Web3 - Part 1 - Notes.md

 **Degen** - short for degenerate.
 Term of affection - comes from “degenerate gambler.”

 **Alpha** - best described as “intel”.
 Those who possess alpha have information that the rest of the market hasn’t found out about yet.

+## Slide 15 - Slang Terms

+“It was like nothing I ever saw.
+Just complete murder and carnage," said the firefighter.
+“While things appeared calm at first, a man in a suit arrived and talked about investment opportunities.
+Next thing you know, these people over here started chanting 'hodl, hodl,’ and their NFTs started mooning.
+And then, these guys over here started saying those guys right there right-clicked 'em, and called for a pump-and dump.
+Which made these guys beat the living hell out of anyone who said it was just FOMO and died screaming that it was the flippening.”
+HODL - Misspelling of “hold.”
+First used in 2013.
+The term caught on and earned the acronym hold on for dear life.
+Crypto community members use the term to signal they’re not selling.

+**FOMO** - Fear of Missing Out

+**WAGMI / NGMI** - We’re All Gonna Make It / Not Gonna Make It

+**Moon** - Mooning refers to an NFT project that is growing in price rapidly.
+Mooning and pumping are often used interchangeably.

+**Right Click** - to save the image of an NFT without owning the token.

+**Pump & Dump** - artificially raising the price just to sell out and leave.
+Similar to a rug pull.

+**The Flippening** - a possible future event where Ethereum overtakes Bitcoin as the biggest crypto.

+**Other Terms**: NFA & DYOR